roytang/blog/content/replies/2011/05/c1rv1jq/index.md

 - gaming
 ---

-I didn't make it to the end of the video.\n\nIs this really how people pronounce it?
+I didn't make it to the end of the video.

+Is this really how people pronounce it?
 Spelling out the "N", "E" and "S"?
 I've always pronounced it as "Esness" (and logically, "Esness Nine Ex")